Feature #4287: Feature: allow parsing season/episode from Title/Subtitle/Description

 The difference is that opentv.c performs macthing using summary and I need it using title.

-#3 Updated by Damian Gołda about 2 years ago
+#3 Updated by Damian Gołda over 4 years ago

-#5 Updated by Damian Gołda about 2 years ago
+#5 Updated by Damian Gołda over 4 years ago

 See attached screenshot with current EPG (from EIT):